Table of Contents

 Truckers frequently engage in physically demanding tasks that involve repetitive motions, such as jumping out of their vehicles onto hard concrete.
 They also often lift heavy cargo as they load or unload their trucks.
 If they perform these tasks without proper precaution, they risk injuring their backs, necks, wrists, elbows, nerves, and muscles.

-California law entitles commercial drivers injured on the job to workers’ compensation benefits.
+California law entitles commercial drivers injured on the job to workersโ compensation benefits.
 This insurance coverage is provided by their employer.
-After an accident or work-related injury, truck drivers can receive:
+After an accident or work-related injury, truck drivers can pursue the following damages through this policy:

 There are several exceptions to this system.
-Workers’ comp claims made by truck drivers may be denied if the accident happened off-duty, the driver was impaired, the crash was intentional, the driver outright violated a safety regulation, or the driver failed to report the accident within the allotted time limit or statute of limitation.
+Workersโ comp claims made by truck drivers may be denied if the accident happened off-duty, the driver was impaired, the crash was intentional, the driver outright violated a safety regulation, or the driver failed to report the accident within the allotted time limit or statute of limitations.
+In these situations, truck accident lawyers can review the circumstances of the injury and explain available legal remedies.
+They can also assist in appealing denied claims and help truckers understand their rights under the law.

 Health Concerns Associated With Truck Driving

-Being a truck driver may seem attractive, given the freedom and adventure the open road offers.
+A career as a truck driver may seem attractive, given the freedom and adventure the open road offers.
 However, it also comes with health risks.
-The long hours spent sitting behind the wheel and the stationary nature of the job can adversely affect the driver’s physical and mental well-being.
+The long hours spent sitting behind the wheel and the stationary nature of the job can adversely affect the driverโs physical and mental well-being.

 Here are some health concerns linked to truck driving: